ibm-cloud-docs/account/iam-mng-access.md

 This action can be done only through the UI or CLI.
 To see the steps, switch to the UI or CLI instructions.

+### Before you begin
+{: #access-resources-terraform-prereq}
+{: terraform}

+Before you can assign access to resources by using Terraform, ensure that you've completed the following:

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 ### Assigning access to resources by using Terraform
 {: #access-resources-terraform}
 {: terraform}

-You can assign access to resources by using Terraform.
+To assign access to resources by using Terraform, use the following steps:

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to assign access to resources by using HashiCorp Configuration Language.
-For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+1. Assign access to resources by using the `ibm_iam_user_policy` resource argument in your `main.tf` file.

    The following example gives `test@in.ibm.com` `Viewer` role for all instances of `kms` service by using [ibm_iam_user_policy](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_user_policy).

    ```terraform
    resource "ibm_iam_user_policy" "policy" {